 - Root Domain: This refers to your main domain without “www.”
 I.E. if your website is at “www.domain.com,” your root domain is simply “domain.com.”
 In your DNS, think of the root domain as the top level of your domain.
 Continuing with the phone book analogy, you might look at your root domain as the country code.

 - Subdomain: In DNS, the subdomain is the next level of your domain hierarchy.
 While working in ClickFunnels, you will primarily be working with subdomains.
 The most common subdomain is “www,” which will typically direct traffic to the root domain.
 Continuing the phone analogy, you might consider this your area code.

 - Path: In the case of any domain, the path is the lowest part of the hierarchy and refers to a specific page on your domain.
 Finishing the domain phone comparison, your path would be the specific phone number.

 - CNAME: Also known as a Canonical Name, a CNAME record is used to map a domain.
 Your CNAME determines where a subdomain directs traffic.
 In other words, it’s like a phone company routing a specific area code to the proper area.

 Question: How many domains can I have connected to my ClickFunnels Account?

-  Answer: If you are subscribed on the $97/month Startup Plan, you can have up to

-  3 custom domains in your account.
-Alternatively, those on the Etison Suite’s

-  $297/month plan can add unlimited custom domains.
+Answer: If you are subscribed on the $97/month ClickFunnels Plan, you can have up to 3 custom domains in your account.
+Alternatively, those on the ClickFunnels Platinum $297/month plan can add 9 custom domains to their account.